publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch6/m__us_usc_t23_s601.md

 >     “(c)  __Application__  __.—__

->     To be eligible for a designation under subsection (b), a proposed regional infrastructure accelerator shall submit to the Secretary \[of Transportation\] a proposal at such time, in such manner, and containing such information as the Secretary may require.
+>     To be eligible for a designation under subsection (b), a proposed regional infrastructure accelerator shall submit to the Secretary a proposal at such time, in such manner, and containing such information as the Secretary may require.

 >     “(d)  __Criteria__  __.—__